 If you want to access the properties of one of the questions again, just click on the item on the list.

-For each question you can configure:
+In each question you can configure:

 You can configure the wording of your question.
 Correctly define the concept you want to transmit, as it will be the information the player has to sort it along with the image.